|

 This tab covers various options regarding the Browse behavior.

 Greenbar: Tick this option on to have a greenbar effect occur on the browse.
 This typically alternates the row color of the browse rows to create a visually pleasing effect.
+(The colors for the greenbar can be set globally in the WebServer procedure, or locally on the CSS Classes tab.)

 Show Column Headings: Tick this option on to include column headings on the browse.